 In addition, there is open time for lunch built into the schedule each day; a variety of food vendors can be found throughout the convention center.
-For options outside the convention center, check ASH News Daily (the on-site daily newspaper of the annual meeting) for information about nearby restaurants.back to top
+For information about nearby restaurants, check ASH News Daily (the on-site daily newspaper of the annual meeting).back to top

 There is no official dress code for the meeting, although the attire of the typical meeting attendee is probably best described as "business casual."
-Because the days are long and there is a lot of walking involved, comfortable should be your priority.
+Because the days are long and there is a lot of walking involved, comfort should be your priority.back to top

 Free shuttle-bus service is available to and from the convention center from most of the hotels in the ASH room block.

 To help you navigate the meeting on foot, ASH provides maps of the convention center and exhibit hall.
 You can find maps on the ASH annual meeting mobile app that can be downloaded to your smartphone or tablet.
 For those who prefer a larger-print map, check out ASH News Daily on site.back to top

 In addition to paying a reduced registration rate and receiving discounts on educational materials, trainees receive many special benefits at the meeting, which can be accessed by showing your blue trainee badge.
 There is a room in the convention center designated as the Trainee Lounge where trainees can relax, meet with colleagues, access the internet, and recharge with complimentary refreshments.
 The Trainee Lounge will be located in ASH Central (Building B, Level 1, Hall B1).back to top